-FCI = (DM/RC), where DM = deferred maintenance and RC = replacement cost in current dollars:

-$CI = 1 - (DM/RC) \times 100$
+FCI = (DM/RC), where DM = deferred maintenance and RC = replacement cost in current dollars; CI = $1 - (DM/RC) \times 100$

 For NIH to ensure its facilities are capable of supporting its biomedical research mission, NIH must have an objective way to measure the state of its real property assets to plan, budget and monitor the capital maintenance and repair program.
-The FCI is a recognized benchmark and is one of the required performance measures under the President's Management Agenda for Real Property Asset Management and is included under the "One Department, One Direction, One HHS" objectives of the Department of Health and Human Services.
+The FCI is a recognized benchmark and is one of the required performance measures for Real Property Asset Management and is included under the "One Department, One Direction, One HHS" objectives of the Department of Health and Human Services.